DerekYves/blog_archives/_posts/2016-05-10-Sharing_R_code_in_a_group.markdown

 To keep my life simple on my development machine, I try and make all data a sub-directory of "prjdta" and all scripts a subdirectory of "prjdir".
 Once you have these set using the platform agnostic pattern outlined in step 4, you're ready to build out all your subdirectories.
-Because every sub-directory is a child of the your root directories defined in step 4, make sure to always build new directory variables using one of the root directories (in my example, "prjdta" or "prjdir").
+Because every sub-directory is a child of the root directories defined in step 4, make sure to always build new directory variables using one of the root directories (in my example, "prjdta" or "prjdir").
 This is the key to making the code work across different platforms.
 It's what allows the variable representing a folder to seamlessly shift between "C:/projects/some_folder" and "~/projects/some-folder" depending on the host which calls the script.